Close Menu

 How to Maintain Basket Weave Marble Long Term

-Marble is durable when you treat it correctly.
+Marble lasts generations—but only if you protect it from grit, acids, and standing water.
+Here’s exactly how.
 These are the habits that keep Chatham, NJ, basket weave marble floors in good condition:

 If etching appears, a marble polishing compound can reduce mild surface marks.
 Deep etching or widespread scratching requires professional honing to correct.
 Catching problems early keeps costs manageable.